FrankDocu/Lichess-Development-Onboarding/Canned-responses-for-moderators.md

 > **Warning: Aborting games**
 >
 > In your game history, you have many games where you aborted the game before play started.
-Repeatadly aborting games can be very annoying for your opponents.
+Repeatedly aborting games can be very annoying for your opponents.
 If this behavior continues to happen, we may be forced to terminate your account. -- Moderator on Lichess

 > **Warning: Offensive/abusive language**
 >